What about mental illnesses?

 How medical aid-in-dying laws work

-While having a history of mental illness is not automatically disqualifying, Death with Dignity laws in the United States have no provisions for people seeking to end their lives due to long-term suffering with depression or other mental illnesses.
+While having a history of mental illness is not automatically disqualifying, Death with Dignity laws in the United States have no provisions for people seeking to end their lives due to long-term suffering with mental illnesses.
 Every death with dignity law in the United States minimally requires that the patient be:

 • An adult.